 The Supervisory Board specifically discussed the shutdown process of the Company and lent it its unreserved support.
 It also discussed the Company's internal risk management and control systems.
 The risk management focused on the financial policy of the Company.
 Together with the Management Board the Supervisory Board ensured that the financial reserves of the Company were invested in a secure manner.
-Further, the Supervisory Board reviewed the current proceedings with respect to the VAT audit by the Dutch tax authorities for the period 2013-2018.
+Further, the Supervisory Board reviewed the current proceedings of the lawsuit with respect to the outcome of the VAT audit by the Dutch tax authorities for the period 2013-2018.

-In the financial year 2018/2019 the Supervisory Board held as stated above two meetings.
+In the financial year 2019/2020 the Supervisory Board held, as stated above, two meetings.
 As part of its efforts in the field of corporate governance the Supervisory Board has decided to meet once a year, without the Management Board being present, to discuss the functioning of the Supervisory Board and the performance of its individual members and the Management Board.
-In the financial year 2018/2019, it met for that purpose in November 2018.
+In the financial year 2019/2020, it met for that purpose in November 2019.
 In that meeting the performance and role of the members of the boards were discussed and evaluated.
 The members of the Supervisory Board, having discussed their roles and performances and the Supervisory Board's activities in the past fiscal year, came to the conclusion that the Supervisory Board functions properly and in accordance with applicable laws and regulations.
 Hence, the members of the Supervisory Board saw no need for improvement measures, and, accordingly, no such measures have been undertaken.
 The same applies to the functioning of the Management Board.
-The results of this discussion had been set forth in the minutes of the Supervisory Board meeting held in November 2018.
+The results of this discussion had been set forth in the minutes of the Supervisory Board meeting held in November 2019.
 The conclusions of this meeting have been discussed with the Supervisory Board members individually and subsequently with Mr. Wilsdorf.
-Furthermore, the Chairman of the Supervisory Board is regularly discussing recent business and other developments pertaining to the Company with Mr Wilsdorf.
+Furthermore, the Chairman of the Supervisory Board is regularly discussing recent business and other developments pertaining to the Company with Mr. Wilsdorf.

-All Supervisory Board members were always present at the Supervisory Board meetings.
+At one Supervisory Board Meeting Mr. Caumanns did not attend due to other important duties.
+The other Supervisory Board members were always present at the Supervisory Board meetings.

+Remuneration Report

-Remuneration of Management Board members
+Management Board